llausa/coder_academy_terminal_app/README.md

 #### Problem
   Promising yourself that you'll use the latest and greatest to-do app is well and good *BUT* let's be honest...
   How often do we actually stick with it?
-Especially if we have to click away from the apps we usually have on, to open a new website/app, then login *AND* only then get to use the calendar.
+Especially if we have to click away from the apps we usually have on, to open a new website/app, then login *AND* only then get to use the application.

   What about checking what needs to be done/attended?
   *GAH*!!!
 Open a new browser, login, and now check to see what needs to be done...
   That's really painful...

   Keeping track of what needs to be done is hard for anyone who has a normal job.
-Keeping track of to-do items is usually done in a calendar or on paper (environment rip).
+Keeping track of to-do items is usually done in a calendar or on paper.

-  Losing your to-do piece of paper or forgetting your notebook calendar can ruin a day or set you back a lot.
+  Losing your to-do piece of paper or forgetting your calendar notebook can ruin a day or set you back a lot.

   Why not digitise this and have it on you at all times instead?